pipedown/try_out_noise/ember/README.md

-# noise

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+# Try out Noise UI

+This is the UI for the tutorial of the [Noise](https://github.com/pipedown/noise) query language.

 ## Prerequisites